FireStack2018/Awesome-Zilliqa/README.md

 ### **Other Applications**

-**1. [BTCT期货](https://github.com/DRI-network/)** - A cross-chain protocol for BTC Token issuance on the Ethereum network and Zilliqa network.
+**1. [BTCT Futures by Swingby](https://github.com/DRI-network/)** - A cross-chain protocol for BTC Token issuance on the Ethereum network and Zilliqa network.
 Zilliqa’s smart contracts to be utilised to fully support Swingby’s Futures contracts and atomic swaps.